Episode 5

 Founded in 2021, RAMA Blueprints is the 1st podcast documenting the history of the Real Alternatives Program (RAP) within the City and County of San Francisco between 1967 - 2003 along with its current impact on community empowerment in San Francisco and the country.

 Please join us for this exciting event that will celebrate SF's Pacific Islander community, RAMA Blueprints Podcast.
-Doors at 6:30 and Live Podcast at 7pm.

 About the Podcast